How Your Credit Score Affects Car Insurance Rates & What to Do

 See if you qualify for a lower rate in less than 2 minutes

 Most drivers are surprised to learn that their credit history — not just their driving record — can be one of the biggest factors in determining what they pay for car insurance.
-Insurers use a special metric called a credit-based insurance score, which is calculated differently from your standard FICO score and can raise or lower your premium by hundreds of dollars a year.
+Insurers use a special metric called a credit-based insurance score, which is calculated differently from your standard FICO score.
+Based on April 2026 data from Bankrate and The Zebra, poor-credit drivers pay 76–109% more for full coverage than those with excellent credit — a gap of up to $2,040 per year, or roughly $204 more every single month.
+Approximately 95% of auto insurers use these scores where permitted by law.

 In this guide, you'll learn exactly how credit-based insurance scores work, why insurers use them, and which states ban the practice altogether.
-More importantly, you'll discover practical steps you can take today — from switching insurers to improving your credit — to stop overpaying on your car insurance.
+More importantly, you'll discover practical steps you can take today — from switching to credit-friendly insurers and enrolling in telematics programs to improving your credit — to stop overpaying on your car insurance.

 Key Pinch Points